A plug-and-play approach with fast uncertainty quantification for weak lensing mass mapping: Proposed approach based on plug-and-play

 (the constant $1 / \imgsize^2$ is subtracted from all matrix elements).
 In practice, the image size $\imgsize$ is sufficiently large to neglect the non-diagonal elements.
 Therefore, from \eqref{eq:forwardop2} and \eqref{eq:almostidentity}, it is valid to take the approximation

-In turn, the denoiser $\deepmodelParameterized$ is trained on zero-mean white Gaussian noise with a standard deviation equal to the step-size $\stepsize$.
-In Sect.~\ref{subsec:pnp_stepsize}, we discuss how to select an appropriate range for $\stepsize$.
+In turn, the denoiser $\deepmodelParameterized$ is trained on zero-mean white Gaussian noise with a standard deviation equal to the step size $\stepsize$.
+In Sect.~\ref{subsec:pnp_stepsize} we discuss the selection of an appropriate range for $\stepsize$.